Skip to main content

 Polling strategy

 • Initial wait: 2–5 seconds.
-Most tasks move from queued to running within a second, but the actual agent work is what takes time.
+Most tasks transition from queued to running within a second, but the actual work is the long part.

-• Backoff: Linear or exponential, capped at 10 seconds between polls.
-More frequent polling doesn’t make the agent finish faster — it only burns your rate-limit budget.
+• Backoff: linear or exponential, cap at 10s between polls.
+Polling more aggressively than that doesn’t make the agent finish faster and burns your rate-limit budget.

-• Overall timeout: Plan for up to 30 minutes for heavy jobs.
-Financial models, long-form reports, and decks with many generated charts regularly run 10–25 minutes end-to-end.
+• Overall timeout: plan for up to 30 minutes for heavy jobs.
+Financial models, long-form reports with deep research, and decks with many generated charts regularly run 10–25 minutes end-to-end.
+A task that’s still non-terminal at 30 minutes is worth a support ticket; before that, it’s almost certainly just legitimate work.

 for attempt in range(200):